 |

 The acclaimed Oregon Bach Festival covers two weeks of choral-orchestral concerts centering on the music and wide-ranging influence of Johann Sebastian Bach.
 The festival also includes chamber music, family events, and educational programs.
-It is held at the University of Oregon's Beall Concert Hall and downtown at the Hult Center, June 27 - July 13, 2008. |
+It is held at the University of Oregon's Beall Concert Hall and downtown at the Hult Center in June-July. |

 |